reybalgs/shounenwatch/README.md

 Setting up an SQLite database
 -----------------------------

+##HOLD IT!##

+I removed support for SQLite3...for now.
+It's because I can't insert anything into the database using SQLite3 and the sloppy PDO driver that CodeIgniter provides.
+Retrieving works fine, however.

+For now, ignore this part and just set up your databases by copying the entire init_db.sql file and run it through MySQL, either through its command line interface or through PHPMyAdmin.

 1. Install SQLite3 first, as well as the necessary packages to interface SQLite3 with PHP such as `php5-sqlite`.
 2. Create an empty SQLite3 database with the filename